s-bose7/csv-uploader/docs/schema.md

 ### Clubs
 - One club belongs to one organization (N to 1)
-- One club can have many contact (1 to N)
+- One club can have many contacts (1 to N)
-- One club can have many agent (1 to N)
+- One club can have many agents (1 to N)